jackieqwxw/VS-Autodock-automate-docking/README.md

 # Run structural-based virtual screening (SBVS) of the ligand database on the protein of your interest in parallel
-Here, we used `MolPort` database as an example:
+Here, we used a part of `MolPort` database as an example, generating the SMILES file `ligands.smi`:

-1. Make sure the Molport database was downloaded in the working directory.
+1. Make sure the file `ligands.smi` was uploaded in your working directory.

-2. Split the database into multiple smaller files containing couples of molecules such as 350 using the split command:
+2. Split the database into multiple smaller files containing couples of molecules such as 5 using the split command.
+Change `name_of_splitfile` to any:
 ```
-split -l 350 -d -e --additional-suffix=.smi name_of_MolPortfile name_of_splitfile
+split -l 5 -d -e --additional-suffix=.smi ligands.smi name_of_splitfile
 ```

-3. Note the number of split flies that were made by entering this on the command line (e.g., files from 0-22,784):
+3. Count the number of split flies that were made by entering this on the command line (e.g., files from 0-1898):
 ```
 ls | wc -l
 ```

 4. Set to run SBVS in parallel:

-4.1 Open the `launch.sh` script and edit the file based on the number of split files that were generated: `--array 0-22784`.
+4.1 Open the `launch.sh` script and edit the file based on the number of split files that were generated: `--array 0-1898`.
 Modify this array number accordingly.

 4.2 Use the option `--partition` to specify the partition.
 If not specified the partition, the jobs would be automatically to the General partition.